 Laser scanning devices take samples of present surfaces as three dimensional data points.
 These points accumulate as an unorganized cloud of points.
-Surface reconstruction is the process which creates a virtual model of the surfaces from which these points originate (see Fig. 1).
 Such a point set typically includes noise, outliers, non-uniform sample densities, and holes.
 Since the combination of these problems is often inherently ambiguous, a vast number of different reconstruction approaches, and pre- as well as post-processing methods exist.